 Spending just 10 minutes in the midday sun gives your body enough sunlight to produce about 10,000 IU of the vitamin.
-That’s almost 18 times the amount found in a three-ounce serving of salmon (13).
+That’s almost 18 times the amount found in a 3-ounce (85-gram) serving of salmon (13).

 Many older adults, however, avoid the sun to stay cool, to prevent sun-related skin aging and cancer, or because of physical limitations.